CVECTOR

 Note that the (x+1) portion allows you to use the non-void vectors without calling any of the init functions first if you zero them out.
 This means size, capacity, and a are 0/NULL which is valid because realloc, acts like malloc when given a NULL pointer.
 With cvector_void you still have to set elem_size, and optionally elem_free/elem_init.
 See the zero_init_x_test()'s in cvector_tests.c for example of that use.

 The cvec_sz type defaults to size_t but if you define CVEC_SIZE_T before including the header which is then typedef'd to cvec_sz.
 It has to be defined before every header inclusion since it is used in both the header (struct definiton) and the implementation.
+Note, if you use a signed type, passing a negative value is undefined behavior (ie it'll likely crash immediately).
+Of course if you passed a negative while using the default size_t you'd probably crash anyway as it would wrap around to 2^64.

 There are also 2 templates, one for basic types and one for types that contain dynamically allocated memory and you might want a free and/or init function.
 In other words the first template is based off cvector_i and the second is based off of cvector_void, so look at the corresponding documentation for behavior.